-When the primary location becomes unavailable, an administrator can follow the procedure described in this chapter to switch use of HPE Network Automation Software (NA) over to the disaster recovery location.
+When the primary location becomes unavailable, an administrator can follow the procedure described in this section to switch use of Network Automation (NA) over to the disaster recovery location.
 In the case of an unplanned disaster event, NA will be unavailable until switchover is complete and the most recent database updates might be lost.
 In the case of a planned unavailability, replication can be fully completed before switchover begins, and NA downtime can be very short with no data loss.